OneKey-Network/addressability-framework/mvp-spec/ad-auction-example.md

 <summary>Bid Requests with standalone format for T1 and T2 (identical)</summary>

 T1 and T2 are send by PrebidJS Bidder Adapter.
 Therefore, the format is different from OpenRTB protocol.
 It is custom format that keep all the information of the Transmission in it.

+Your bidder adapter should add the following to your current protocol:

+1. A transaction id for each ad unit,
+2. The PAF id and preferences
+3. The seed (which contains the transactions ids defined previously, and whose signature used the id and preferences)

 <!--partial-begin { "files": [ "ad-auction-example-T1-T2-request-standalone.json" ], "block": "json" } -->
 <!-- ⚠️ GENERATED CONTENT - DO NOT MODIFY DIRECTLY ⚠️ -->